-Gloucestershire parents will have until 29th April to accept their school place or request an alternative school.
-The 93 per cent of parents and carers who applied online will receive an email confirming their school place after 9am on April 18th and will be able to accept their place online if they wish.
+This year 96 per cent of parents and carers applied on-line, a three per cent increase on last year.
+Everyone that applied via the website will receive an email confirming their school place after 9am on April 18th and will be able to accept their place online if they wish.

-Other parents and carers will receive written notification of their child's allocated school in the post on Monday 18th April.
+Other parents and carers will receive written notification of their child’s allocated school in the post on Tuesday 18th April.
 This letter will be specific to each child and will contain an explanation for the decision made.
-More information is available at www.gloucestershire.gov.uk/schooladmissions.

 If parents ask for their child's allocation to be reconsidered, they will be placed on the waiting list for their preferred school(s).
 If places then become available, they will be allocated in line with the schools admission policy.

 If parents are unhappy with their initial allocation, they are encouraged to keep their allocated place as this will ensure that, whatever the outcome of the reconsideration, their child will have a place at a school in September.

 The county council will write to parents with the result of the reconsideration after 16th May.
 Parents who are still not satisfied with their allocated school will be advised of the appeals procedure.